jonnor/piezopro/README.md

 * PCB stackup is a good way to shield.
 Test having just a few (4) connected holes in mid layer (from top/bottom).
 Can noise get in?
 50Hz Emulate side-plated PCB using copper tape.
 How much does it improve?
+* Frequency response should include resonant peak.
+For 27mm element is as low as 4kHz, within fundamentals of piano.
+12mm=9kHz.
+9mm=18kHz, edge of human hearing.
+How pronouced is this peak actually when mounted on instrument?

 # Requirements